6 is the New 4: Do You Understand It and How Are You Teaching It in Childbirth Classes?

 By: Sharon Muza, BS, LCCE, FACCE, CD/BDT(DONA), CLE | 0 Comments

-By Janelle Durham, Kim James, Tracy McPhillips, Audrey Miles Cherney, Sharon Muza, Katie Rohs, Penny Simkin and Katherine Steen
+By Janelle Durham, Kim James, Tracy McPhillips, Audrey Miles Cherney, Sharon Muza, Katie Rohs, Penny Simkin and Katherine Steen (Revision by Mindy Cockeram, IBCLC, LCCE)

 For most laboring parents, their experience of intense contraction pain and the need for comfort measures and emotional support starts well before 6 cm of dilation.

+Use AV aids that realistically show what parents experience in each phase of labor.
 One of the best teaching graphics may still be Penny Simkin's Road Map of Labor depicting parents' coping at all phases of labor.
-(Please note, the Road Map of Labor also appears in the appendix of the new edition of Pregnancy, Childbirth and the Newborn.)
+(Please note, the Road Map of Labor also appears on page 498 of the latest edition of Pregnancy, Childbirth and the Newborn, 2024.)

+Teach parents that the ability to cope is independent of cervical dilation.
 Ability to cope varies depending on numerous factors, including pain intensity, speed of labor progress, knowledge of comfort measures, understanding what is going on with the baby and cervix, having good support and patient caregivers and companions.

+Teach realistic expectations about when to arrive at the birth location.
 Most hospitals prefer admitting laboring parents at 4 cms dilation or beyond and parents need to understand reaching the active labor threshold for most first-time parents will take between 15 - 24 hours.
 The greatest areas of influence childbirth educators have is teaching parents to cope confidently with a long early labor, recognize the signs of labor progress, and understand the signs and signals of when to appropriately leave for the birth place.
-In Washington State, the Washington State Hospital Association (Wagner, 2015) recommends laboring parents arrive at the hospital when contractions are 3 minutes apart or if the bag of waters breaks.
-Additionally, WSHA recommends discharge home if:
+Many hospitals recommend that laboring parents arrive at the hospital when contractions are 3 minutes apart or if the bag of waters breaks.
+Additionally, hospitals may recommends discharge home if:

 - Cervix 4-5 cm without change x 2 - 4 hours